crate/cratedb-guide/docs/connect/javascript.md

 # JavaScript

-This section provides a quick overview of available Node.js modules and drivers for CrateDB Cloud.
+Available Node.js modules and drivers for CrateDB and CrateDB Cloud.

 ## node-postgres